mariahrucker/Tic-Tac-Toe/README.md

 # Tic Tac Toe Game

-This is a Python implementation of the classic Tic Tac Toe game.
-The game is played on a 3x3 board, where the player and the AI opponent take turns placing their moves on the board.
-The first player to get three in a row wins the game.
+In this Python implementation of the classic game Tic Tac Toe, players and an AI opponent take turns placing their moves on a 3x3 board.
+The first player to make three consecutive marks in a row wins the game.

 ## Functions